Probate & Wills Perth

 - Signing and witnessing application for Probate

 - Court filing fees

-- Appointment with our specialist Probate lawyer for advice on how to administer the estate
+- Appointment with a specialist Probate lawyer for advice on how to administer the estate

 - Personalised guide on steps to take in administering the estate

-When you contact us, we will discuss your requirements with you and then offer you a ‘Fixed Fee’ for the work that is required so that you know where you stand.
-As well as our Fixed Fee promise, we are also happy to provide some information that will help you if you are going it alone.
+When you contact us, we will discuss your requirements with you and then provide you with a ‘Fixed Fee’ from the lawyer for the work that is required so that you know where you stand.
+As well as a Fixed Fee promise, we are also happy to provide some information that will help you if you are going it alone.